A keto diet forces your body to burn fat rather than carbs 🍔💥

 While some fat burners market themselves as specifically keto-friendly, the consensus is that the best way to achieve ketosis is through your diet.

-If you’re taking a weight loss supplement alongside a ketogenic diet, your focus should be ingredients that help to energise you whilst working out.
+If you’re taking a weight loss supplement alongside a keto diet, your focus should be ingredients that help to energise you whilst working out.

 Ingredients like caffeine are perfect for this.